Just Say No to 3P Fundamentalism: Mistaking the Form for the Formless

-Your eyes must see in the singular if you want to find the truth.”
+Your eyes must see in the singular if you want to find the truth.

-— Sydney Banks, The Missing Link, p.69
+— Sydney Banks, The Missing Link (p.69)

-(Note: This essay has to do with The Three Principles Psychology or “The 3P”: a successful spiritual psychology teaching model used in life coaching and countless others areas of human relations, counseling and psychology worldwide.
-The profound epiphany of a man-turned-mystic philosopher and healer name Sydney Banks was the catalyst for what got formed into a psychology and teaching model).
+(Note: This essay has to do with The Three Principles Psychology or “The 3P”: a successful spiritual psychology teaching model used in life coaching and many other areas of human relations, counseling and psychology worldwide.
+The profound epiphany of a man-turned-mystic and healer named Sydney Banks was the catalyst for what got formed into a psychology and teaching model).

-Recently a long-time 3P practitioner made a post to his blog in which he “protested” the potential divisiveness and revisionism with the field, to not taint the message, and to keep the “purity”.
-One of the oft-heard concerns — not just from this person — is that practitioners are believing they need something else besides the 3P to help people, are are “mixing” things they learned that are “outside-in”, that practitioners are not understanding the inside-out nature of the understanding deeply enough.
+Recently a long-time 3P practitioner made a post to his blog in which he “protested” the potential divisiveness and revisionism with the field, to not taint the message, and to keep the “purity” of it.
+One of the oft-heard concerns — not just from this person — is that “practitioners” are thinking they need something else besides the 3P to help people, and are are “mixing” things they learned that are “outside-in”: that they are not understanding the inside-out nature of the understanding deeply enough.

 2. not understanding deeply enough.
 The latter issue will take care of the former.
-In other words, if you see deeply enough, understand the essence of the 3P, then “mixing” will not be an issue.
-One will see the truth (or lack thereof) across all models and within all teachings, and use whatever words are appropriate in the context of the situation and the moment, and your being-ness will be a teaching in itself.
-A good teacher of spiritual truth is not going to pull Freud out of the bag (except perhaps as an example of insanity).
+In other words, if you see deeply enough, understand the essence of the 3P, of the Source of experience, then “mixing” will not be an issue.
+One will see the truth (or lack thereof) across all models and within all teachings, and use whatever words are appropriate in the context of the situation and the moment (assuming one has teachings skills and a natural love for it); and in any case, your being-ness will be a teaching in itself.
+A good teacher of spiritual truth is not going to pull Freud out of the bag and start teaching from that perspective (except perhaps as an example of historical teaching that brought the unconscious to attention, and is misguided in many other respects).
 It will be obvious what is bullshit and what is real.

 Others have commented or complained on confusion, divisiveness, diffusion, dogmatism, and so forth within the Three Principles Psychology.
 They are also concerned that it’s become just a coaching model, or a business model, and it’s getting diluted as it spreads.
 Of course, much of this is inevitable: a deep teaching is only going to be understood by a few, and of them a smaller number will be able to teach or write about.
 It took me 20 years to see through the “cruft” of my own thinking, stubbornness, social programming, bodily patterns of contractions, and the encrustation of added psychology of Syd’s message before I “got it”.

 Rather than combine the 3P with something else, what is needed is to take things away from the 3P.
-In other words, to simplify the message to it’s essence.
+In other words, to simplify the message to its essence.
 I’ll qualify that with “often” needed and “with many”.
 The 3P are seen truly only in simplicity (as Syd kept pointing out).
 New or fresh takes on it are helpful in this regard.
 But don’t mistake the form for the formless essence, the non-objective nature from which all appears.

 To seek Mind with the (discriminating) mind is the greatest of all mistakes.

-“Wisdom is found before the formation of form.
+Wisdom is found before the formation of form.

-Syd realized that the world is Consciousness in various forms, including thought-forms, and that the nature of the world is duality — suffering is built-in – as a game Consciousness is playing.
+Syd realized that the world is Consciousness in various forms, including thought-forms, and that the nature of the world is duality — suffering is built-in or implied in a sense — as a game Consciousness is playing with itSelf.
 Listen to early Syd tapes and you can hear him talk about poverty and sickness and wars and that there’s nothing you can do to change this.
-The whole point it to free yourself first, realize oneself and be happy, and that will change the world inherently, through your freedom, however that freedom manifests.
-The world is a sea of ignorance and bailing it out with a cup of wisdom won’t make a dent in the universe.
-For example, teaching is done for the inherent joy and love, the giving.
-Helping out of compassion happens spontaneously, if there isn’t personal thinking in the way.
+The whole point it to free yourself first, realize oneself and be happy, and this changes the world inherently (paradoxically, to the mind, which still sees separation), through your freedom, however that freedom manifests.
+The world is a sea of ignorance, and bailing it out with a cup of wisdom forced on a seeming other, won’t make a dent in the universe.
+For example, teaching is done for the inherent joy and love, the giving, not with an agenda or trying to get something, or make something happen, so to speak.
+Helping out of compassion happens spontaneously, if there isn’t personal thinking (the illusion of a separate entity) in the way.
 It’s natural to help a fallen person in the street, and does not need to be legislated by religion, psychology, or techniques.

-I sometimes wonder then why there is sometimes an urge to save the world or “spread the message” by 3P practitioners.
-Sometimes it’s driven by compassion, or enthusiasm, or by being “true believers” that they’ve found the answer to all the world’s problems, or simply a professional desire for expansion, or a mixture.
+One wonders why there is sometimes an urge to save the world or “spread the message” by 3P practitioners.
+Sometimes it’s driven by compassion, or enthusiasm; or else by being “true believers”, in that they think they’ve found the answer to all the world’s problems (I used to think that way).
+Or it could simply be a professional desire for expansion, or a mixture of these.
 But there can be a subtle mistaking-the-form-for-the-formless again.
-Truth doesn’t need to be spread, it’ already here now.
-Removing the veils of ignorance happens in it’s own time (in the timeless) – this cannot be explained or made to happen from the small mind, their personal self.
+Truth doesn’t need to be spread, as it is already All, here and now.
+Removing the veils of ignorance happens in its own time (in the timeless) – this cannot be explained or made to happen from the small mind, the personal self.
 This is difficult to explain, but is worth mentioning because we have seen the dangers of those that want to save or change the world: the Hitlers, the Pol Pots, those with an agenda.
-Sometimes the fierce desire to change others or the world is a running from one’s own pain, grief, sadness and so forth, that has not been faced.
-It’s trying to change the show in the world when what’s not being seen is, where is the show coming from?
-The simple point of “heal thyself” first is missed because it’s unconscious, and projected outward.
-There are deep assumptions going on (about who one is, what the world is, what life is) and the need for escape.
-Spiritual leaders are not immune to addictions.
+Sometimes the fierce desire to change others or the world is a running from one’s own pain, grief, sadness and so forth, that has not been fully seen and healed: the “shadow” of the “residues of ignorance” as Advaita teachers put it (ignorance in the sense of ignoring one’s nature: Avidya).
+Trying to control, gain approval, the drive for security, and trying to change the show in the world is an outward response to an inner sense of lack.

 “…the purity of our understanding is the vehicle for change, nothing more.
 We can only change ourselves, we can’t change the world, and we can’t change other people.
 We can only get our minds very still, very pure, and then work through the feeling to lead others to their own wisdom.”

 Any teaching that shows you how to be yourself is naturally going to be paradoxical: there’s nothing to do and nowhere to go to be who you truly are.
 It’s like a Zen koan, yet that is the paradox that the mind sees, because the mind only sees in duality.

-“Nothing real can be threatened, nothing unreal exists.
+Nothing real can be threatened, nothing unreal exists.